kaionabuco/shoui520.github.io/docs/routine.md

 Language learning is just pattern recognition after all.

-Yomichan is a great help because it knows where words start and end with 90% accuracy.
+Yomitan is a great help because it knows where words start and end with 90% accuracy.

 **Q: Now that I can see the Japanese, can I try to translate it in my head?**